Genez-io/genezio-documentation/docs/tutorials/connect-to-postgres.md

 ---
 sidebar_position: 3
-description: In this tutorial, you will learn how to integrate a Postgres database using Neon in a genezio project.
+description: In this tutorial, you will learn how to integrate a Postgres database using in a Genezio project.
 ---

 # Connect to Postgres

 <head>
-  <title>Connect to Postgres (Powered by Neon) | Genezio Documentation</title>
+  <title>Connect to Postgres | Genezio Documentation</title>
 </head>
-In this tutorial, you will learn how to integrate a Postgres database in a genezio project.
+In this tutorial, you will learn how to integrate a Postgres database in a Genezio project.

 ### Prerequisites